maxpetul/C3X/README.txt

  - Option to prevent autoraze and razing by AIs
  - Stealth attack activates even when there's only one target
  - Trespassing prevention
-  - ** Invisible and hidden nationality units are exempt
  - Land/sea intersections
  - Adjustable anarchy length
  - "Perfume" units or improvements to control how likely the AI is to build them